inducer/pycuda/doc/source/metaprog.rst

 Loop Unrolling
 ^^^^^^^^^^^^^^

-The CUDA programming guide says great things about :cmd:`nvcc` and how it will unroll loops for you.
+The CUDA programming guide says great things about :command:`nvcc` and how it will unroll loops for you.
 As of Version 2.1, that's simply not true, and ``#pragma unroll`` is simply a no-op, at least according to my experience.
 With metaprogramming, you can dynamically unroll your loops to the needed